loadletter/4chan-x/README.md

 ##Changelog
-- 2.40.4: Fix QR load again, this time because of mimetype stuff (from a diff of MayhemYDG)
+- 2.40.4: Fix QR load again, this time because of mimetype stuff (from a diff of MayhemYDG's 3.x)
 - 2.40.3: Replace the thread updater with a normal one that doesn't increment the delay for inactive threads (from ahodesuka fork)
 - 2.40.2: Fixed to support new captcha loading function in the Quick Response
 - 2.40.1: Fixed code tags